UofT-DSI/sql/README.md

 * **Data:** Data (csv, json, etc) we'll use for importing.
 * **Homework:** Homework to be done after each module.
 * **Assignments:** Rubrics and assignment details.
-* **instructors:** Instructions for the Instructor on what to teach
+* **Instructors:** Instructions for the Technical Facilitator on what to teach
 * README: This file!
-* .gitignore: Files to exclude from this folder, specified by the instructor
+* .gitignore: Files to exclude from this folder, specified by the Technical Facilitator

 ## Acknowledgements